 Cole is a skilled interviewer, adept at listening and asking the right questions regardless of the background or standing of the person he is with.
 His specialist interests include national identity, culture and emerging forms of spirituality.
 He has also written at length about the arts, particularly music and literature.

-The first of Cole’s three non-fiction books was Hungry For Home: A Journey To America From The Edge Of Ireland and published by Viking.
-It was shortlisted for the prestigious John Llewellyn Rhys Prize alongside White Teeth by Zadie Smith.
+The first of Cole’s four non-fiction books was Hungry For Home: A Journey To America From The Edge Of Ireland and published by Viking.
+This combination of journalism, travelogue and dramatised true events told the story of the evacuation of the Great Blasket Island in County Kerry and followed the journey taken by the islanders to new lives in the United States.
+It was shortlisted for the prestigious John Llewellyn Rhys Prize for a first book in any genre, alongside White Teeth by Zadie Smith.

 Cole has spoken at many literary festivals and events including Cheltenham, Ways With Words and Greenbelt.
-He is a visiting lecturer at Westminster University and a former tutor for the Arvon Foundation.
+He has been a visiting lecturer at Westminster University and a former tutor for the Arvon Foundation.

 After joining the Waltham Forest Guardian at the age of 16 and training as a journalist, he went on to work as a writer in refugee camps around the world, including Asia and Africa, before returning to this country to graduate with a First Class degree in Contemporary Writing (English, in plain English).
-Cole is based in London and East Sussex.
+Cole is based in London and East Sussex, where he spends as much time as possible staring out to sea.
 He is a father of four, three of whom came at once.

 His literary agent Elizabeth Sheinkman is email@example.com.
 For a full CV or to be in direct contact with Cole please use the form below.